History of music in Paris: Bizet, Saint-Saëns and Debussy

 A second orchestra, the Societé des nouveaux concerts, was founded by Charles Lamoureux in 1881, devoted largely to the work of Wagner and his followers.
 This orchestra performed the Paris premiere of Wagner's Lohengrin at the Eden Theater in 1887.
 The society became known as the Lamouroux orchestra.
 A third symphony was created in 1905 by Victor Charpantier, brother of composer Gustave Charpentier, composed of amateur musicians, which gave free concerts at the Trocadero, under the direction of composers including Charpentier, Fauré and Saint-Saëns.
 In 1901, Gustave Charpentier founded the first trade union of professional musicians in France.
-Some of the SNM musicians felt that organization was too conservative, and in 1910 they founded the Societé musicale indépendente, or SMI, to promote "new tendencies" and music from abroad.
+Some of the SNM musicians felt that organization was too conservative, and in 1910 they founded the Societé musicale indépendante, or SMI, to promote "new tendencies" and music from abroad.
 Gabriel Fauré became head of the new organization; the SMI would go on to premiere his new works, as well as works by Ravel, Manuel de Falla, and Vaughan Williams, and the first performances of works by Eric Satie before a large public.